 Host Institutions have various acceptance letters and procedures.
 Your acceptance documentation will either be emailed to you directly or sent to the Global Education Office (GEO).
 The GEO Director will contact you when acceptance materials arrive.

 - All students will receive an official acceptance from the international program to which they are applying, either via e-mail or letter.

 - Most programs require the student to “Respond to Offer,” within a specified time frame.

 - Most programs provide housing information several weeks (longer during the summer) after they issue the official acceptance letter.

 - The Official Letter of Acceptance issued by the host institution, is often needed by the student for their visa application.

 - An Official Study Abroad or Embassy Letter is also issued by the Director of International Programs to assist the student in their visa application and Immigration/Customs at the port of entry.

+Check out your host institution’s program page to link to their housing options!
 All students will have their housing arrangements confirmed before departure.
 Student housing options are dependent on the program in which they are participating.
 Options include:

 - On-campus residence halls (dormitories) or student apartments